-7.1 Appeal in a Fast-Track SWIFT Proceeding
+7.1 Appeal in a Fast-Track SWIFT and Fast-Track SWIFT-Disclosure Proceedings

 A. Notice of Appeal.
 When an advertiser appeals NAD's decision, the case will be reviewed by a panel of the NARB.
-The advertiser shall notify NAD and NARB within 5 business days of NAD's transmission of its decision to the advertiser, stating that it intends to appeal the decision, except, however, an advertiser may not appeal NAD's decision that a case is appropriate for Fast-Track SWIFT.
+The advertiser shall notify NAD and NARB within 3 business days of NAD's transmission of its decision to the advertiser, stating that it intends to appeal the decision, except, however, an advertiser may not appeal NAD's decision that a case is appropriate for Fast-Track SWIFT.
 All documents shall be submitted through the online portal (https://portal.bbbnp.org/).
-All advertiser requests to appeal a Fast-Track SWIFT or Fast-Track SWIFT-Disclosure case decision to the NARB shall be filed together with electronic payment, submitted as per instructions from the NARB Coordinator, in the amount of (a) \$27,000 if the advertiser is a National Partner or (b) \$33,750 if the advertiser is not a National Partner.
+All advertiser requests to appeal shall be filed together with electronic payment, submitted as per instructions from the NARB Coordinator, in the amount of (a) \$27,000 if the advertiser is a National Partner or (b) \$33,750 if the advertiser is not a National Partner.
 In such cases, NAD will publish its decision and the Advertiser's Statement in the next Case Reports under the heading "Advertising Referred to NARB."
-The Executive Vice President, Policy, of BBB National Programs shall have the discretion to waive or reduce the fee for an appellant or crossappellant who can demonstrate economic hardship.
+The Executive Vice President, Policy, of BBB National Programs shall have the discretion to waive or reduce the fee for an appellant who can demonstrate economic hardship.